ZealanL/RLGym-PPO-Guide/making_a_good_bot.md

 **Don't do this!**

-This *feels* like it makes sense, because goals are the most important thing in the game.
+This *feels* like it makes sense because goals are the most important thing in the game.
-However, from my testing and experience, adding massive goal rewards early on in training simply slows down learning and decreases aggression.
+However, from my testing and experience, adding massive goal rewards early on in training simply slows down learning and decreases exploration.

 A giant goal reward will drown out every other reward you have.
-Pick a more reasonable weight like `15`, in this instance.
+Pick a more reasonable weight like `20`, in this instance.

 I have trained a bot to element level without the use of any goal rewards.
-It is less necessary than you might expect.
+It is less important than you might expect.

 # Middle Stages (Gold - Plat)

 Once your bot is capable of pushing the ball into the net, you are now in the "middle stages".
-This stage is more complex, and more difficult to get right.
+This stage is more complex and more difficult to get right.

 There are several different things you probably want your bot to learn in this stage:
 - Basic shots